-100-Acre Island Preserve is open to the public for day-use and limited overnight camping by permission only.
-No hunting is allowed.
-Please note that the island is only accessible by water through the Mic Mac Campground (fees may apply), and there is no public boat launch on Crawford Pond.
+100-Acre Island Preserve is open to the public for day use and limited overnight camping by permission only.
+No fireworks allowed.
+The island is only accessible by water through Mic Mac Campground (fees may apply).
+There is no public boat launch on Crawford Pond.

-Because you need access to Crawford Pond to get to 100-Acre Island, our suggestion is to camp at Mic Mac Cove Campground off Route 17 in Union.
-Here, you can rent a canoe or kayak, or bring your own, and paddle across the pond to the island (see map).
+Access through Mic Mac Cove Campground off Route 17 in Union.
+Here, you can rent a canoe or kayak, or bring your own, and paddle across the pond to the island, the easiest access is at Turtle Crossing (see map).